EGR314-S-2026-304/EGR314-S-2026-304.github.io/docs/04-Team-Diagram.md

   Hafsa-->>Alice: Great!
   Hafsa->>Bob: How about you?
   Bob-->>Hafsa: Jolly good!
-  create actor P as In-PersonUser
+  create actor P as InPersonUser
   Hafsa->>P: Hi
 ```